EngelRr/BEP/README.md

 some variable names need to be changed for clarity

 isi_channel_v4.m contains the program without any attempts at decreasing the computation time

+isi_channel_v5.m is latest version which makes use of viterbi function in seperate file